Emmanuel Agyemang-Badu

-Emmanuel Agyemang-Badu (born 2 December 1990), known mononymously as Badu (/bɑːˈduː/ bah-DOO-'), is a Ghanaian professional footballer who plays as a midfielder for Accra Great Olympics.
+Emmanuel Agyemang-Badu (born 2 December 1990), known mononymously as Badu (/bɑːˈduː/ bah-DOO-'), is a Ghanaian professional footballer who played as a midfielder.
 He has earned 78 caps for the Ghana national team.

 Club career

 Early career

-Born in Berekum, Brong-Ahafo, Badu began his career at local club Berlin F.C. before later signing for Berekum Arsenal.
+Born in Berekum, Bono Region, Badu began his career at a local club Berlin F.C. before later signing for Berekum Arsenal.
 Badu was announced in the Ghana Premier League All Star Team on 21 May 2007.

 On 11 July 2008, Badu left Berekum Arsenal, signing a one-year loan contract with Asante Kotoko.

 Badu had trials in England with Middlesbrough in August 2008 and at Wolverhampton Wanderers three months later.

-Badu then signed on 16 April 2009 a six-month loan contract with Recreativo de Huelva, on loan from Berlin FC.
+Badu then signed on 16 April 2009, a six-month loan contract with Recreativo de Huelva, on loan from Berlin FC.
 Reuters quoted a source from a Berlin FC official, that the loan cost Recreativo about €30,000 (US$40,000), while Associated Press reported his new club holds an option for a contract between 30 June 2012 and the loan would be effective until the opening of 2009 summer transfer window.
 His contract with the Spanish club Recreativo de Huelva was dissolved in September 2009 and he moved back to Asante Kotoko.

 Udinese

 In November 2009, BBC and Sky Sports announced the Italian Serie A side Udinese Calcio would sign Badu in January 2010 and on 28 January 2010, the Udine club announced on its official site the permanent signing of the player from Berlin FC.
-Badu received his first first team call-up against A.C.
+Badu received his first team call-up against A.C.
 Milan on 12 February, but did not play.
 After a successive "appearances" as unused sub, he replaced Paolo Sammarco on 28 March 2010 against Fiorentina, which Udinese lost 1–4.

-Badu became a regular in 2011–12 season, replacing departed Gökhan İnler in new 4–1–4–1 or 4–4–1–1 formation against Arsenal.
-Badu was one of the cover of attacking midfielder Giampiero Pinzi along with countryman Kwadwo Asamoah.
+Badu became a regular in 2011–12 season, replacing departed Gökhan Inler in new 4–1–4–1 or 4–4–1–1 formation against Arsenal.
+Badu was one of the cover of attacking midfielder Giampiero Pinzi along with countryman, Kwadwo Asamoah.

-In August 2017 he joined Turkish Süper Lig club Bursaspor on loan for the 2017–18 season.
+In August 2017, he joined Turkish Süper Lig club Bursaspor on loan for the 2017–18 season.
 He was injured whilst on loan, and returned to first-team action with Udinese in March 2019, after 11 months out.